2026–27 AFC Challenge League

-The 2026–27 AFC Challenge League will be the 13th edition of the Asia's third-tier continental club football competition, organized by the Asian Football Confederation (AFC), and the third under the AFC Challenge League title.
-The winner will be given a direct slot for the 2027–28 AFC Champions League Two group stage, if they haven't already qualified through their domestic performance.
+The 2026–27 AFC Challenge League is the 13th edition of the Asia's third-tier continental club football competition, organized by the Asian Football Confederation (AFC), and the third under the AFC Challenge League title.

+Al-Kuwait are the reigning champions, but did not defend their title as the Challenge League winners automatically qualified for the Champions League Two group stage.
+The winners will automatically qualify for the 2027–28 AFC Champions League Two group stage, while the runners-up will qualify for the preliminary stage.

 Association team allocation

 The associations are allocated slots according to their club competitions ranking which was published after the 2024–25 competitions were completed.